tristiisch/webserver/README.md

 PHP-FPM logs are configured for use behind a reverse proxy (such as NginX).

 ## GitHub Package
-This project generates a PHP image (`ghcr.io/tristiisch/php`): https://github.com/tristiisch/webserver/pkgs/container/php.
+This project generates a PHP image [ghcr.io/tristiisch/webserver/php`](https://github.com/users/tristiisch/packages/container/package/webserver%2Fphp).
 You can simply use it in your Dockerfiles and add your sources to the current directory like so:
 ```
+FROM ghcr.io/tristiisch/webserver/php:latest
 COPY --chown=root:1000 --chmod=550 ./srcs ./
 ```
 Everything else is configured to work with FastCGI using the default port: 9000.